-Time = My thoughts on the surface of my mind, thus it is my entire conscious psychological activity that takes me away from the present reality as I’m living in a past time or future time.
+Time = The nature of the surface thoughts in my mind.
+Thus, it is my entire conscious psychological activity that takes me away from the present reality as I’m mentally living in a past time or future time.

 These powering properties that are made of mental objects and symbols then convert into a corresponding space:

 Space = My state of mind.
 Again, I either feel positively or negatively charged | floaty or weighted | cramped or spacious | a moment vs a month (or somewhere in between).

 The Laws of My Inner Spacetime (My ‘In-Laws’)

 To reiterate, my magnetic chatterbox mind is made up of both charged memories of yesterday (which are records of my experience, aka the past) AND any projections I formulate into tomorrow (which is memory processed with fresh content of my current experience to gain a foothold on the future).
 So whenever I’m not feeling neutral or optimal, I’m either attracted to or repelling a particular direction in my life for the sake of achieving or maintaining a level of space, which gets interpreted as the past or future.
 My mind has an amazing ability to make things appear to be happening in another period of time.
 (Amazing/Curselike are very interchangeable words in this context.)
 But really, everything gets processed in the ‘now’ or the present reality as that is all that actually exists.